Medically Reviewed by Katelyn J. Mock, US-Registered Dietician (R.D.)

 Positive Impact of Ketogenic Diet Post Bariatric Surgery

-- Loss of Water Weight – Carbohydrates hold a lot of water so, as well as good complex carbohydrates.
-So, when one cuts those out, one does lose some adipose tissue but mainly, a person loses a lot of water weight So, for the first 2-3 weeks… most of it is water weight.
+- Loss of Water Weight – Carbohydrates hold a lot of water, as well as good complex carbohydrates.
+So, when one cuts those out, one does lose some adipose tissue, but mainly, a person loses a lot of water weight So, for the first 2-3 weeks… most of it is water weight.
 It is not adipose or fat tissue that one loses.

-So, it’s one of those things we can’t really get excited about because it’s not that good and healthy a weight loss that you want.
+So, it’s one of those things we can’t really get excited about because it’s not the good and healthy weight loss that you want.

 - Weight Loss due to cutting out sugar and other carbs- The other issue is when you cut out all the complex carbohydrates as well as the simple carbohydrates, so the crispy crunchy carbs, the candies, the chocolates, the sweets, the desserts, the soda… you do lose weight because you are not eating as many calories typically.